lovetoys/lovetoys/README.md

 ## CollisionManager

 We removed the Collision Manager from the Lovetoys.
-It performed too poorly and doesn't belong into an entity component system.
+It performed too poorly and we felt it only bloated the framework while not being needed in many cases.

 ## Class